albert-salman/az-devops-now/readme.md

 - **Configuration Item**: Configuration item (CI) that the change applies to.
 - **Assignment group**:  The group that the change is assigned to.
 - **Schedule of change request**: Schedule of the change as honored by the ServiceNow workflow.
 Date and time should be in UTC and format should be `yyyy-MM-ddTHH:mm:ssZ. eg. 2018-01-31T07:56:59Z.`
 - **Additional change request parameters**:  Additional properties of the change request to set.
-Name must be field name (not label) prefixed with 'u_' `eg. u_backout_plan`.
+Name must be field name (not label) prefixed with 'u_' `eg. backout_plan`.
 Value must be a valid, accepted value in ServiceNow.
 Invalid entries are ignored.

 **Gate Success Criteria** :